Scale your business with our modular plugins.

 enable paypal standard test woocommerce orders

-First, you need to enable PayPal Standard, so check the Enable PayPal Standard option and add the PayPal business (merchant) email on the PayPay email and Receiver email.
+First, you need to enable PayPal Standard, so check the Enable PayPal Standard option and add the PayPal business (merchant) email to the PayPal email and the Receiver email.
 Finally, check the Enable PayPal sandbox option and save the changes.

 1.3.4.
 Test the WooCommerce Orders with PayPal